 Microsoft is investigating reports that "say" that some people have gained access to internal source code repositories and stolen data.

-The alleged hack is linked to the Lapsus$ hacking group, which has pulled off several major hits : Nvidia, Samsung and .
+The alleged intrusion is linked to the hacking group Lapsus $, which has dealt many blows to large companies: Nvidia, Samsung and Vodafone.

-Evidence of the invasion emerged Sunday night when Tom Malka posted pictures on Twitter showing a on Telegram with an image of Microsoft's source code repositories.
+Evidence of the invasion emerged Sunday night when Tom Malka posted pictures on Twitter showing a conversation on Telegram with a picture of Microsoft source code repositories.

 The screenshot shows that hackers downloaded source codes from Cortana and several Bing services.
 The post has been deleted in the meantime.
 So Microsoft told Bleeping Computer that it was investigating the reports.